openforis/sepal-doc/docs/source/modules/dwn/bfast_explorer.rst

 Next, select one of the markers to download its Landsat pixel data by selecting an already placed marker (it will be highlighted; only one marker may be selected at a time).

 By selecting a marker, you can now choose a combination of which satellites to download from using the dropdown menu, located on the bottom of the toolbar.
-In the example, we have choosen all of the available satellites products: Landsat 5, 7 and 8 SR.
+In the example, we have choosen all of the available satellite products: Landsat 5, 7 and 8 SR.

 .. thumbnail:: https://raw.githubusercontent.com/almeidaxan/bfast-explorer/master/md/images/tutorial-04.jpg
   :group: bfast-explorer